xyresh/spinnydonut/README.md

 depends on glut:
 https://github.com/freeglut/freeglut

-you can build a version of this that utilizes Vertex buffer objects, by simply running:
+you can build a version of this that utilizes Vertex buffer objects (only if hardware acceleration is available) , by simply running:
 `make vbo`

 # Explanation